The 5 Essential People Skills focuses on assertiveness and provides plenty of dialogues examples.

 - express your thoughts and feelings

-- clearly state your want and needs (including hopefully benefits to the other party)
+- clearly state your want and needs (including benefits to the other party)

-Ask yourself: how can you express your message more clearly, how can you be more specific about what you have to say, how can you avoid being drawn off course by the other person’s diversions and distractions.
+Ask yourself: how can you express your message more clearly, be more specific and avoid being drawn off course?

 Example scenario 1